arsondog/Aye/README.md

 | pygame     | 2.1.2        | 2.1.2              |
 | setuptools | 60.20        | 62.1.0             |
 | wheel      | 0.37.1       | 0.37.1             |

+#License/Copyright

+License: MIT
+See the License file for more information.